lynnaloo/xtuple-rest-client/README.md

 `cp sample.env .env`

 Open the .env file and change the information to match what was provided by the xTuple OAuth 2.0 extension.
+This .env file should also never be committed to source control.

 ### Example Use